-Not only will the new 911 grow in wheelbase, the famous “Mezger” flat-six engine would be retired, depriving future 911 GT iterations of the famed 911 GT1 Le Mans engine.
-Though most concerning to all fans of the arse-engined icon was the adoption of electrically assisted power steering.
+Not only will the new 911 grow in wheelbase, but the famous “Mezger” flat-six engine would also be retired, depriving future 911 GT iterations of the famed 911 GT1 Le Mans engine.
+Though most concerning to all fans of the arse-engined icon was the adoption of electrically assisted power steering upfront.

 The switch from a hydraulic system to an electric motor might not sound like much in the current year, but back around the time of America’s first black president, that move was as controversial as the idea of a former reality TV star and business bro succeeding him.

-Electric power steering systems might have been around since the 1990s, but the widespread adoption of the technology came to light in the late-2000s with manufacturers scrambling to find ways on trimming emission figures just as the world started getting 70’s oil crisis flashbacks from the infamous commodities boom of the period.
+Electric power steering systems might have been around since the 1990s, but the widespread adoption of the technology came to light in the late-2000s with manufacturers scrambling to find ways to trim emission figures just as the world started getting 70’s oil crisis flashbacks from the infamous commodities boom of the period.

 The growing adoption of electric power steering systems quickly became a point of contention for car aficionados, as it traded that “all-important” steering feel for a minor bump in fuel efficiency.
-And it wasn’t some 2012-grade overreaction to strange new things.
-Enter the fourth-generation M5.
+And it wasn’t some 2012-grade overreaction to strange new things as was demonstrated by the fourth-generation M5.

 Rather than modify the garden-variety 5 Series’ motor-assisted unit, BMW’s M Division developed a separate hydraulic-powered item.
 An exception of particular noteworthiness from the same M5 generation that capitulated to the trends of turbocharging and dual-clutch automatics.